I'm Honey!

 • If you are in a first marriage, accept the fact that your son is supposed to fall in love with a woman so put your jealousy aside.
 Your son will always love you unless you become “the awful mother-in-law” to his wife.

 • Take the back seat.
+Pretend you are Miss Daisy.
 I love riding in the back seat of our car.
-I feel like Miss Daisy.
+I feel like Miss Daisy!

 • Silence is golden.
 You will lose if you are a “buttinsky.”

 • Remember your daughter-in-law is not your daughter.
 A daughter usually forgives her mother.
-A daughter-in-law often won’t.
-She is an in-law.
+A daughter-in-law often times will never forgive her mother in law.

 • Act the way you want to be treated.